Last Updated on 09/25/2020 by FilipiKnow

 - 5. I lost/forgot my Pag-IBIG tracking number.
 How do I recover it?

 - 6. I forgot to print my MDF.
-How do I retrieve it?
+How can I find my unprinted Pag-IBIG MDF form?

 - 7. Why didn’t I receive a text message after completing my Pag-IBIG online registration?
 What should I do?